 NASA's Soil Moisture Active Passive (SMAP) mission began collecting sea surface salinity data in April 2015, overlapping with Aquarius observations for approximately three months.
-Using the same frequency as Aquarius (L-band; 1.41 GHz), SMAP's global salinity measurements continue the time series that began with Aquarius in August 2011.Read more about the differences between Aquarius and SMAP
+Using the same frequency as Aquarius (L-band; 1.41 GHz), SMAP's global salinity measurements continue the time series that began with Aquarius in August 2011.

-SMAP monthly sea surface salinity maps are available below in Mollweide (global), Northern Hemisphere and Southern Hemisphere projections.
+SMAP monthly sea surface salinity maps (Version 5) are available below in Mollweide (global), Northern Hemisphere and Southern Hemisphere projections.
 Click on any of the images below to see larger versions.
 Monthly data, along with 8-day running mean sea surface salinities, are available from PO.DAAC.